nunobettencourt/rockPaperScissors/README.md

 I would have definitely implemented more tests, especially  concerning the game action creator and the scoreboard reducer.

+Another thing that I would have liked to implement was a middleware to calculate the outcome of a game.
+So the function getResult wouldn't be on the action creator.

 Thank you very much for this opportunity!!